Real Cases. Real Experience.

 Clinic students provide legal services directly or work closely with faculty members on complex cases.
 They represent clients during the preparation, trial, and appeal of cases in litigation or in law-related transactions and projects.
 Each clinic consists of a classroom component and a casework component.
 Student work is closely supervised by the clinical faculty.
 All clinics are graded on a pass/fail basis, and there is no final paper or examination.
 Clinic students must pay a $100 fee.
-All clinics require an application (available on each clinic homepage).
+All clinics require an application.

 Internship students work closely with experienced attorneys and judges in nonprofit organizations, government agencies, domestic and international courts, and the legislature.
 Each internship consists of a classroom component and closely supervised work outside the law school at an approved field placement.
 All internships are graded on a pass/fail basis, and there is no final paper or examination.
 All internships require an application (available on each internship homepage).
 No salary may be received for internships (although students may be able to accept limited stipends for educational or unusual living expenses).

-For questions, contact Eden Harrington, Assistant Dean for Clinical Education and Public Service, firstname.lastname@example.org.
+For questions, contact Eden Harrington, Associate Dean for Experiential Learning, email@example.com.